 What kind of help are you going to need?
 If you and your spouse can tolerate each other and want an amicable divorce, start with a divorce mediator, preferably one with specific divorce financial training (a CDFA®).
 If your circumstances rule out mediation and you instead go the litigation route with lawyers, consider first working with a divorce coach.
 You may be thinking “who can afford an entire divorce team when I can barely afford a lawyer?”
 A divorce coach can, in fact, often help save you money by assisting you in working more efficiently with your lawyer and communicating more effectively with your (ex-) spouse to bring about quicker resolution—all the while at a lower hourly rate than your lawyer’s!
 A CDFA® may, too, help put more money in your pocket by avoiding costly and irreparable mistakes and getting you a better settlement than you might with a lawyer alone.

-If you don’t have it in you to make this choice for yourself right now, how about for your children?
+Even if you don’t have it in you to make the choice to be a Winner for yourself right now, do it for your children.
 Kids, no matter their age, need two strong parents, not one winner and one loser.
 The research strongly supports that children can only win in divorce when their parents are both stable and able to largely focus on their children’s needs.
 Conflict and despair take precious energy that could otherwise be spent on being a good parent to your children.

 Being a winner in divorce starts with making the choice to get through your divorce with courage, emotional maturity, and integrity and, eventually, to thrive again in your un-coupled life.
-Your divorce team, and especially a CDC Certified Divorce Coach®, is critical in doing so.
+Your divorce team, and especially a trained divorce coach, is critical in doing so.
 I so wish my mom had chosen to be a winner—it would have made all the difference in her life.
 And mine.